Lightweight Structure-Aware Attention for Visual Understanding: Experiments

 \subsection{Implementation details}

-\textbf{LiSA block.} Our proposed block follows the traditional transformers sequence of layers~\cite{dosovitskiy2020image,arnab2021vivit,touvron2021training}: layer normalization (LN), attention operator, LN and MLP.
+\textbf{LiSA block.} Our proposed block follows the traditional transformers sequence of layers~\citep{dosovitskiy2020image,arnab2021vivit,touvron2021training}: layer normalization (LN), attention operator, LN and MLP.
 Instead of using a traditional attention operator, we use LiSA.
-The latent channel size $D$ is set to 16 as default.
 The overall block configuration is shown in Fig.~\ref{fig:lisa}.

-\textbf{LiSANet.} To demonstrate the effectiveness of LiSA, we define two different style transformer architectures as shown in Tab.~\ref{tab:arch}.
-The first style is {\em an isotropic model} (LiSANet-I-T) which has no downsampling layers and fixes the number of tokens ($14\times 14$) at all depths.
-The second style is {\em hierarchical models} (LiSANet-H-S, LiSANet-H-B) following the recent hierarchical ViT architectures~\cite{liu2021swin,rao2021global,li2022uniformer}.
-Hierarchical models (LiSANet-H-S, LiSANet-H-B) are composed of 4 stages with a different number of blocks, and the number of tokens is downsampled in each stage.
-All the details of our variants are summarized in the Supplementary Material.
+\textbf{LiSANet.} To demonstrate the effectiveness of LiSA, we define three different variant architectures as shown in Tab.~\ref{tab:arch}.
+The first variant is an {\em isotropic model} (LiSANet-I), which has no downsampling layers and fixes the number of tokens ($14\times 14$) at all depths.
+The second is {\em hierarchical ViTs} (LiSANet-S, LiSANet-B) consisting of LiSA blocks.
+All of the hierarchical ViTs are composed of 4 stages with a different number of blocks, and the number of tokens is downsampled in each stage.
+And, the third is {\em hybrid ViTs} (HyLiSANet-S, HyLiSANet-B) following the strategy of recent hybrid models~\citep{li2022uniformer,dai2021coatnet,siinception}.
+We adopt depthwise convolutions for the early two stages, which allows for constructing deeper layers for high-resolution stages.
+The structural pattern size $D$ is set to 16 for LiSANet-I and 8 for the other models.
+Like many previous backbones~\citep{lin2023scale,li2023uniformer,wang2022pvt,wang2023internimage,pan2023slide,li2022mvitv2}, we adopt convolutional position embedding~\citep{chuconditional} and convolutional MLP~\citep{wang2022pvt} for our models.
+All the details of our variants are summarized in Sec.A.1. of the supplementary material.

-\textbf{Setup.} For ImageNet-1K, our isotropic model (LiSANet-I-T) is trained for 150 epochs, and hierarchical models (LiSANet-H-S, LiSANet-H-B) are trained for 300 epochs.
-We follow the rest of the training recipes suggested in~\cite{touvron2021training,liu2021swin} for a fair comparison.
-For COCO, we adopt standard Mask R-CNN~\cite{he2017mask} detection frameworks, which employ ImageNet-1K pre-trained weights for fine-tuning.
-We use a 1$\times$ schedule (12 epochs), and follow the same recipe as in~\cite{liu2021swin}.
-For SS-V2, the isotropic model (LiSANet-I-T) is trained for 60 epochs from scratch, and we adopt the uniform sampling strategy~\cite{wang2016temporal} for training and a single crop inference for testing.
-Other recipes are in the Supplementary Material.